-6.7.6 Reporting Requirements for compliance with 3D .1111 - NESHAP Boiler MACT
+6.7.6 Reporting Requirements for compliance with Sec.
+3D-1111 - NESHAP Boiler MACT

-The facility shall submit a semi-annual report to the Office that contains the information dependent on how the facility chooses to comply with the limits in the Subpart.
+The facility shall submit a semi-annual report to the Office that contains the information dependent upon how the facility chooses to comply with the limits in the Subpart.
 40 CFR 63.7550(c) lists four different options of report details.
-Ingredion will most like comply with the emission limits via stack testing so, that will be the option spelled out in the renewal permit.
-The reports due for any alternative standards will be mentioned in the permit but will not go into the detail as the ones for stack testing.
+Ingredion has complied with the emission limits via stack testing so, that is the option spelled out in the renewal permit.
+The reports due for any alternative standards are mentioned in the permit but will not go into as much detail as the ones for stack testing.